RJRock12/Markov/README.md

 # Markov (name pending)
 ## Web based Markov Engine.

-This is a multi-corups web based Markov Engine.
+This is a multi-corpus web based Markov Engine.